SS Cabo Machichaco: First explosion

 In order to sink the ship quickly enough, the plan was to use sledgehammers and cold chisels to open a hole in the port side of her hull.
 At about 1645 hrs, only minutes after men started work with the sledgehammers, the dynamite in her number two hold exploded.
 The initial force of the explosion was upward, killing everyone on the forward part of the ship, including all the officers and men who had come from Alfonso XIII, but not the half of the crew who were salvaging items aft of the superstructure.
 Captain Léniz and about half of his crew were killed, including all his officers except the Chief Engineer.

 The explosion destroyed the forepart of the ship almost entirely, and threw iron parts of the ship and her cargo high in the air, along with hundreds of tonnes of mud and water from the port.
 Some of the iron pieces weighed up to 300 kg.
 Most of the débris landed within a 700 m radius, but some items landed up to 5 km away.
 A news report claimed that one of ship's anchors landed destroying a house 800 yd away.
 The explosion was so powerful that it caused an earth tremor.

 By now the crowd of people watching the fire may have numbered 3,000 to 4,000, and they were standing within 200 m of the ship.
 In total about 300 people were killed instantly, and this number nearly doubled in the following weeks as people succumbed to their injuries.
 The most common cause of death was falling débris.
 A smaller number were killed by blast injuries.
 Drowning after being blown into the water was another cause of death.
 Between 65 and 70 buildings were also destroyed.
-The explosion sent waves through the water of the harbour that sank several boats in that were near the ship.
+The explosion sent waves through the water of the harbour that sank several boats that were near the ship.

 Those killed included most of Santander's firefighters.
 Much of the flying débris was either hot or on fire, and started fires in surrounding buildings.
 Firefighters came from Bilbao, San Sebastián and elsewhere in the province to fight the fires.
 27 of the city's 29 members of the Guardia Civil were also killed.
 The Governor of Santander and Arturo Pombo y Villamerie, Marqués de Casa Pombo, were also killed, and the city's administration was paralysed.
 The Spanish Government sent its Minister of Finance, Germán Gamazo, to take charge.

 Spanish Army troops were sent to clear débris and human remains on land, and at first surface-supplied divers were deployed to recover human remains from the harbour.
 But the divers became so distressed at the large number of the dead in the water, and the extent of their injuries, that they successfully pleaded to be released from the task.
 They were replaced by people in boats using grappling hooks.